Private, In-Home Tutoring in Germantown, Maryland

-SchoolTutoring Academy’s tutoring programs for Germantown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Germantown, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Montgomery County Public Schools is responsible for the K-12 public education of children in Germantown.
 The district is the largest in Maryland with well over 150,000 pupils.
 Despite its large size, the district takes much pride in the individualized attention that each student receives.
 Students have many opportunities to develop their strengths and work on improving their areas of weakness.
 Engaging and relevant lessons help students build the knowledge and skills they need to be successful in school, at college, and in the workforce.
 The Montgomery County Public Schools’ student body is extremely diverse, with students from 157 countries who speak 138 languages.
 This diversity promotes an environment of multiculturalism in which all students are respected and appreciated.